ruijarimba/azure-pipelines-guidelines/guidelines/steps/do-extensible-steps.md

-# ✅ DO: Create configurable and extensible steps
+# ✅ DO: Create Configurable and Extensible Steps

 When creating steps templates to be reused by different people and/or across several jobs, consider adding some or all of the following parameters: